xpadro/spring-integration/README.md

   http://xpadro.blogspot.com.es/2013/09/creating-contract-first-web-services_30.html

 - <b>int-rmi</b>: This project shows a client invoking a service over RMI with Spring Integration.
-The client uses the MessagingTemplate class to explicitly send its request to the message channel.
+The first client test class uses the MessagingTemplate to explicitly send its request to the message channel.
+The second client shows how to do it transparently with gateways.